 Sun & Earth’s Natural All Purpose Cleaner is non-toxic, hypoallergenic, biodegradable and free of allergens such as dyes, synthetic fragrances and chemical preservatives.
 This all-purpose cleaner is recommended for use in the kitchen, bathroom, use on outdoor furniture, pet areas and can even be safely used around kids on toys and highchairs.
 (5)

 The product comes in a citrus scent but this fragrance is naturally derived from its major cleaning agent, orange essential oil.
+Try this out instead of the toxic household cleaning products.

 Although Good Housekeeping lists Arm & Hammer Essentials, 2X Concentrated as one of the safest and greenest tough on stain detergents, the product has stirred up some concern with the Environmental Working Group (EWG) (3).